driusan/dewm/src/Initialize.md

 ```

 But how do we get the root window itself? `*xproto.SetupInfo` has a Roots slice.
-An X Server can technically have multiple root windows for each screen, but in
+An X Server can technically have multiple root windows (one for each screen) but in
 practice any modern system uses the Xinerama "extension" to unify them into one
 root window so you can do things like drag windows between screens.